knpatel401/filetree/README.md

 Filetree is a package that provides two basic functions:

 * **File tree viewer**
 The viewer displays a file list as a directory tree in a special buffer.
 The file list can be populated from any list of files.
 There are functions to populate from a number of common sources: recentf, files in buffer-list, files in the current directory, and files found recursively in the current directory.
-Within the viewer, the file list can be filtered and expanded in various ways and operations can be performed on the filtered file list (e.g., grep over files in list).
+Within the viewer, the file list can be filtered and expanded in various ways and operations can be performed on the filtered file list (e.g., grep over files in list, open file, etc.).
 Multiple file lists can be saved and retrieved between sessions.

 * **File notes**
-The file notes enables the user to write and display (org-mode) notes associated with individual files and directories.
+The file notes enable the user to write and display (org-mode) notes associated with individual files and directories.
 The note can be displayed in a side buffer either when cycling through files in the file tree viewer or when the file is open in a buffer.
 The notes are kept in a single org-mode file with a heading for each file/directory.

 ![filetree demo](filetree_demo.gif)